PointCloudLibrary/pcl/doc/tutorials/content/compiling_pcl_macosx.rst

 =========

-We finally managed to compile the Point Cloud Library (PCL) for Mac OS X. You can start using them in your project by following the :ref:`using_pcl` tutorial.
+We finally managed to compile the Point Cloud Library (PCL) for Mac OS X. You can start using them in your project by following the :ref:`using_pcl_pcl_config` tutorial.

 .. _macosx_advanced: